+Understanding the exposure of the nation’s living marine resources to ocean acidification is a primary goal for the observing portfolio supported by the NOAA OAP.
 Repeat hydrographic surveys, ship-based surface observations, and time series stations (mooring and ship-based) in the Atlantic, Pacific, and Indian Oceans, have allowed us to begin to understand the long-term changes in the carbonate chemistry of the oceans in response to ocean acidification.
-NOAA’s Ocean Acidification Program aims to enhance these activities and increase the mooring-based time series network in order to advance the understanding of the impacts on, and predict changes in, the Earth's environment as a consequence of continued ocean and Great Lakes acidification.
-This effort is made possible by working with many line offices and programs within NOAA, partnering with federal agencies, and academic and private institutions.
+NOAA’s Ocean Acidification Program works to enhance the nation’s observing capacity in order to better understand the nation’s vulnerability to continued ocean and Great Lakes acidification.
+This effort is made possible by working with many line offices and programs within NOAA, partnering with federal and state agencies, and academic and private institutions.

 View Larger Map